U.S. News Rankings

 |Religious affiliation||Roman Catholic|

-When applying to University of San Diego, it's important to note the application deadline is March 1, and the early action deadline is November 15.
-Scores for either the ACT or SAT test are due March 1.
+When applying to University of San Diego, it's important to note the application deadline is December 15.
+Scores for either the ACT or SAT test are due January 15.
 The application fee at University of San Diego is $55.
-It is more selective, with an acceptance rate of 47.5 percent.
+It is more selective, with an acceptance rate of 42.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at University of San Diego is 16:1, and the school has 39.5 percent of its classes with fewer than 20 students.
-The most popular majors at University of San Diego include: Business, Management, Marketing, and Related Support Services; Social Sciences; Communication, Journalism, and Related Programs; Biological and Biomedical Sciences; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 86.2 percent.
+The student-faculty ratio at University of San Diego is 16:1, and the school has 42.6 percent of its classes with fewer than 20 students.
+The most popular majors at University of San Diego include: Business, Management, Marketing, and Related Support Services; Social Sciences; Communication, Journalism, and Related Programs; Psychology; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 87.5 percent.

 |Student gender distribution|